LlewBach/aj-builder/README.md

 I made the mistake of asking GPT-4 for quick advice on how to remove gutters, and the answer I got was to add the .no-gutters class to the rows.
 After seeing this not work, I went on for several hours trying a huge variety of different solutions.
 I later tried adding the class gx-0 to the rows and this finally worked!
 I went back to GPT-4 and asked if .no-gutters was still a current class, and it replied 'no'.
 I always used to think that if GPT-4 had a physical body I would be in danger for asking so many dumb questions, but now the idea of it fills me with vengeful lust.

+I've just noticed that this fix has solved the moving navbar and footer!
+Two in one.

 ### About page testimonial section

 [Back to top](#mileston-1-project---anthony-jones-handyman)